pinohu/DYNASTY/empire-bible/volume-i-foundation/book-1-empire-vision/chapter-1-dynasty-manifesto.md

 - We maintain separate public and private personas.
 - We protect family members' personal information rigorously.

 **Example**: Our real estate holdings are owned by LLCs, which are owned by trusts.
-Public records don't reveal [Your Family] connection.
+Public records don't reveal the Xavier Family connection.
 We build wealth quietly.

 #### Pillar 12: Faith